St John's offers a supportive environment to its students

-The College has a physiotherapist who holds a clinic on Mondays in the Health & Wellbeing Centre (during term time only, 16.30-18.30) Students can book via Moodle or through one of the nurses in the Health & Wellbeing Centre.
+The College has a physiotherapist (Luke Bowman) who holds a clinic on Thursdays in Chapel Court (during term time only, 16.00-18.00) Students can book via Moodle or through one of the nurses in the Health & Wellbeing Centre.
 Payment is by cash only-direct to Luke.
 Staff and Fellows can also book to see Luke (charges are applicable and MUST be paid in cash directly to Luke, or treatment will be refused)

 NHS Free Service.